 As Scouts cannot advance without a Board of Review, non-leader parents are expected to step up and serve at each Advancement Night, especially those parents who have never sat on a Board of Review or otherwise been actively involved in the Troop.

 To obtain Blue Cards and counselor information, Scouts must call or speak in person with the Scoutmaster.
 Click here for more information.

 Eagle Scout Service Project Flyer

-Eagle candidates who want their service project flyer distributed to the Troop via email should email it in PDF to the Scoutmaster.
-Prior to the email distribution, the Eagle candidate must make a 10-minute presentation about his service project at a Troop meeting.
+Eagle candidates who want their service project flyer distributed to the Troop via email or posted on the Troop's Facebook page and website should email it in PDF to the Scoutmaster.
+Prior to the distribution, the Eagle candidate must make a 10-minute presentation about his service project at a Troop meeting.
 The presentation must describe the project and its benefactor, explain how the Scout found and planned the project, when and where it will take place and what Scouts need to bring and wear, and indicate whether food will be provided.
 This presentation should be scheduled/coordinated with the Senior Patrol Leader.

 Scouts should communicate with adult leaders on Scout subjects themselves.
 Parents should not communicate for the Scout, unless necessary under the circumstances.

 Pursuant to BSA Youth Protection Guidelines, all email communications from Scouts to any adult leader MUST be copied to at least one other adult, preferably another adult leader.
 All emails to the Scoutmaster relating to Eagle Scout topics MUST be copied to Eagle Advisor Paul Savage; all other emails to the Scoutmaster should be copied to ASM Raul Rodriguez or another adult.
 Emails that do not comply with these rules will be ignored.
 Click here for email addresses.